 Creating a post-it bulletin board will be the second activity.
 Generally, reminding students of their value while highlighting their work through pictures is a great way to foster learning (Woodard, 2019).
 In my classroom, my learners will participate in a show-and-tell demonstration of painted pottery, vessels and clothing and I, as their teacher, will snap various pictures of them to post.
 The photos will later be printed and posted on the class board that will remain all year long.
 The expectation is that my students will love seeing their growth over the year because they will see that their progress is not only physical but also emotional and intellectual (Woodard, 2019).
 Additionally, my students will be proud when their significant work projects and tasks are exhibited and celebrated.

 The third activity will involve creating a classroom movie.
 Since this will be a big project, all students must work cohesively.
 Accordingly, this team-building task will require students to divide themselves into teams.
 My students and I will write the movie synopsis, and later, they will vote for the best outline and separate themselves according to character roles.
 Each team will then fix and get their costumes.
 Preparing the scenes and plot flow will come next.
 Later we will film and edit the scenes.
-After successful completion, we shall organize a movie night.
+After successful completion, we will organize a movie night.
 Although this activity has plenty of tasks, it will be the perfect exercise that teaches my students to be creative and work together (Woodard, 2019).

 Conclusion